What is Myofascial Release?

 What does it cost?

 MFR treatments are 75 minutes long, and cost $125 each.
-We offer a New Patient Package that allows you to save $50 on your first four MFR treatments.
-You can purchase a package and schedule appointments by clicking here.
+You can schedule appointments by clicking here.

 How can I learn more about MFR and find other MFR therapists?